bparanj/crystal/computer/os/linux/job-control.md

 ## Exercises

-Here are some simple exercises to help you practice job control in Linux:

 ### Exercise 1: Running a Background Job
 1. Open a terminal.
 2. Run the following command to ping a website in the background: